How to Choose the Right Bail Bondsman

+There are two types of bondsmen: a surety bondsman and a federal bondsman.
 A surety or general bondsman is a state-licensed agent who can only operate in the state in which they are licensed.

+A federal bondsman is licensed by the federal government.
+An immigration bondsman is federally licensed to post a bond for the release of someone from an immigration detention facility.
 Federal bonds guarantee that defendants will comply to all conditions agreed upon for his/her bail.
 These conditions may include drug testing and limited travel or no travel.
 Federal bonds tend to be more expensive because of the high risk of flight.

 When searching for a bond agency, you want to research their reputation.
 You want a bond agent who has a reputation for doing good work.
 Best way to find a reputable bond agent is through defense attorneys.
 Bond agents who work with defense attorneys have a reputation for quality work.
 You may even be able to have your fee reduced to 8% through an attorney-referred agency.

 Ask detention officers.
 They can usually point you in the direction of reputable bond agencies.
-Get to know the detention officers or have your attorney befriend a detention officer and get the inside scoop on a trustworthy bond agency.
+Get to know the detention officers or have your attorney befriend a detention officer to get the inside scoop on a trustworthy bond agency.

 While people are more likely to express their displeasure with a business in online reviews, consumer reviews can give you insight into that business.
 Reading other people’s experiences with an agency can tell you a lot about their customer service and whether or not that agency lives up to what’s written on their website.
 Check out consumer agencies Like the Better Business Bureau.
 Also, be sure to check to see if a business is on Yelp or Google Reviews.
-Bond agencies will usually include reviews and testimonials on their website.
+Most bond agencies will usually include reviews and testimonials on their website.